botspot-org/bot.wordpress/THEME-INTEGRATION.md

 ## Testing Theme Inheritance

-1. Enable Debug Mode in BotDot WP settings
+1. Enable Debug Mode in BotSpot WP settings
-2. View page source and look for `<!-- BotDot WP Appendix Start -->`
+2. View page source and look for `<!-- BotSpot WP Appendix Start -->`
 3. Check the classes applied to the appendix elements
 4. Compare with your theme's FAQ classes